16 cases of vaping-related illnesses confirmed in Virginia

 The state Health Department recommended “that people consider not using any e-cigarette products” as investigations into the exact cause of the lung illness continue.
 The agency said it expects the number of cases to rise.

-Nationwide, the CDC has reported 530 confirmed or probable cases of lung illness associated with vaping.
+530 confirmed or probable cases of lung illness associated with vaping.
 The CDC has confirmed seven deaths — in California, Illinois, Indiana, Kansas, Minnesota and Oregon.

 As in Virginia, about three-fourths of those afflicted nationwide have been male.